ibois-epfl/TSlam/dev_log/README.md

 ```

 ### Bug #2
-- A work around is added at `src/optimization/pnpsolver.cpp:205` to check if the index is not exceed the size of the array.
+- A workaround is added at `src/optimization/pnpsolver.cpp:205` to check if the index is not exceed the size of the array.
 ```cpp
 if (map_matches[i].trainIdx >= TheMap->map_points.data_size()) return 0;
 ```